titusdecali/stringer-vscode/README.md

    - Replaces your selection with a context‑appropriate call (`t(...)`, `{{ t(...) }}`, or `:attr="t(...)"`)
    - Injects `const { t } = useI18n()` into .vue files if needed
    - Shows a non‑blocking align suggestion if other locale files exist

+### Inline translation preview

+- Open a `.vue` file that contains `t('...')` calls.
+- The extension reads your Stringer CLI config from `~/.stringer-cli.json` (matching your open workspace) to find `outputDir` and `baseLanguage`, then loads locale JSON files.
+- It displays an inline preview of the resolved translation after each `t('key.path')` call.
+- Hover on a `t('...')` call to see the original key and the current language value.

+### Change preview language

+- Click the “Lang” globe in the status bar → select a locale; or
+- Run command: `Stringer: Change Preview Language`.

+By default, the preview language is your configured `baseLanguage`.
+You can set a persistent default in settings.

+### Settings

+- `stringerHelper.enableInlinePreview` (boolean, default `true`): toggle inline previews on/off.
+- `stringerHelper.defaultPreviewLanguage` (string, default empty): set a preferred preview language code.
+If empty, falls back to `baseLanguage` from your CLI config.

+Notes:
+- Make sure you’ve run any Stringer CLI flow at least once so `~/.stringer-cli.json` exists and your project is registered.
+- Locale changes are watched live; edits to `<outputDir>/*.json` refresh previews automatically.

 ## Troubleshooting